List of English words of Arabic origin (K–M): Addendum for words that may or may not be of Arabic ancestry

 The English comes from French.
 The French is first recorded in 1779 as a verb masser = "to massage" which then produced the noun massage starting in 1808.
 The origin of the French has not been explained.
 Most of the early records in French are found in accounts of travels in the Middle East.
-The practice of massage was common in the Middle East for centuries before it became common in the West in the mid-to-late 19th century; see Turkish bath.
+The practice of massage was common in the Middle East for centuries before it became common in the West in the mid-to-late 19th century; see Victorian Turkish baths.
 Consequently, there has been a proposal that the French word be from Arabic مسّ mass = "to touch".
 But the Arabic word for massage was a different word, namely tamsīd | dallak | tadlīk.
 The fact that the early records in French did not use an Arabic word for massage seems to preclude the hypothesis that the word they did use was borrowed from Arabic.
 A different hypothesis is the Portuguese amassar = "to knead" and/or Spanish amasar | masar = "to knead", which are descended from classical Latin massa meaning "mass", "lump of material" and "kneaded dough", and are longstanding commonplace words in Spanish and Portuguese for kneading of bread dough.